Are you ever run down or overwhelmed?

 I have been teaching Reiki since 2010.

-Let’s say you experience regular or occassional headaches due to:
+Let’s say you experience regular or occasional headaches due to:

 - lack of sleep